 UPDATE FROM THE FIELD BY NEAL

-Since Koen and Neal last talked, they have begun a mangrove restoration project in Earnest, and they are now in the restoration phase.
+Since Koen and Neal last talked, they have begun a mangrove restoration project in Middle East, and they are now in the restoration phase.
 That happened mainly through a grant and what they hope will become a partnership with One Tree Planted, a non-profit that harvests CSR funds from corporations and ploughs them into restoration and reforestation projects.

 ”Our project manager is a local guy who has been working with mangroves for 15 years in the area.
 So, he’s kind of the embodiment of indigenous mangrove knowledge.
 But he’s come up with some really innovative things just in terms of logistics and sorting out the viability of seeds.
 Initially, we thought we were going to have an 87% success rate in terms of survivability, and instead, because he’s got this new sorting method, it’s up to 97/98%.” – Neal Spackman